auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 [Agrippa’s Trilemma](https://en.wikipedia.org/wiki/M%C3%BCnchhausen_trilemma) is the culmination of [ancient skepticism on justification](https://plato.stanford.edu/entries/skepticism-ancient/#AgrFivMod).
 In order to have certainty and knowledge, we believe some type of justification must be given.
 Agrippa’s Trilemma aims to show the failure of justification, and therefore that certainty is unachievable.

 The position is that justification is based on three main types:
-1. Assumption - Some premises are assumed to be true, typically they are accepted to be self-evident.
+1. **Assumption** - Some premises are assumed to be true (axioms), typically they are accepted to be self-evident.
 This rests on an assumption, which does not give us certainty.
-2. Infinite regress - Each claim must be supported by another claim, and that supporting claim must in turn be supported by another claim.
+2. **Infinite regress** - Each claim must be supported by another claim, and that supporting claim must in turn be supported by another claim.
 The third supporting claim must also be supported, _ad infinitum_.
-Since we must ultimately stop on an unsupported claim, we can never be certain that we have proper support of our claims.
+Since we must ultimately stop on an unsupported claim, we can never be certain that we have proper support.
-3. Circularity - Instead of an infinite regress, we find that claims support each other in some kind of circular fashion.
+3. **Circularity** - Instead of an infinite regress, we find that claims mutually support each other in some kind of circular fashion.
 However, this is widely regarded as a fallacious way of reasoning.

 {:refdef: style="text-align: center;"}
 <img src="../../images/MoL/trilemma.png" width="70%" height="70%">
 {: refdef}

 This analysis of justification is top-down instead of bottom-up.
+We are using high level concepts and theory in attempt to describe justification.
 We should look closer on how justification evolves.

 The ancient Greek philosopher Plato wrote that enlightenment of the mind is like quick illumination of the eyes.
 When entering a brilliant area our eyes hurt and need to adjust.
 Similarly, illumination of the mind is painful and takes adjustment.